paulhamsh/SparkIO/README.md

 ```

-To run the asynchronous part, ensure that you regularly call:
+To run the asynchronous part, ensure that you regularly call process() - that is where the magic happens

 ```
 void loop ()